| Other Name(s):

 Before taking isosorbide,

-- tell your doctor and pharmacist if you are allergic to isosorbide; nitroglycerin tablets, patches, or ointment; or any other drugs.
+- tell your doctor and pharmacist if you are allergic to isosorbide; nitroglycerin tablets, patches, or ointment; any other medications, or any of the ingredients in isosorbide tablets, extended-release tablets, or extended-release capsules.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking isosorbide, call your doctor.